-"He shall not cry, nor lift up, nor cause His voice to be heard in the street" (Isa.
-42: 2), are very mild compared with what might be expected if they were fully convinced of the doctrine.
-We cannot imagine how sincere believers of this terrible doctrine go from day to, day about the ordinary affairs of life, or ,meet quietly in elegance every Sunday to hear an essay from the pulpit on the peculiar subjects often advertised.
-Could they do so while really believing all the time that fellow mortals -are dying at the rate of one hundred a minute, and entering
+The plain inference would seem to be that they do not believe it.
+We cannot imagine how sincere believers of this terrible doctrine go from day to day about the ordinary affairs of life, or meet quietly in elegance every Sunday to hear an essay from the pulpit on the peculiar subjects often advertised.
+Could they do so while really believing all the time that fellow mortals are dying at the rate of one hundred a minute, and entering

-"That lone land of deep despair," where "No God regards their bitter prayer"?
+"That lone land of deep despair where No God regards their bitter prayer"?

-If they really believed this, few saints could. complacently sit there and think of those hurrying, every moment into that awful state described by that good, well-meaning, but greatly deluded man, Isaac Watts (whose own heart was immeasurably warmer and larger than that he ascribed to the great Jehovah), when he wrote the hymn
+If they really believed this, few saints could complacently sit there and think of those hurrying every moment into that awful state described by that good, well-meaning, but greatly deluded man, Isaac Watts (whose own heart was immeasurably warmer and larger than that he ascribed to the great Jehovah), when he wrote the hymn: